pism/pism/doc/browser/bedrough.md

 In order to describe the Schoof scheme using PISM notation, we start by recalling the mass continuity equation which is fundamental to any shallow ice theory:
   \f[ \frac{\partial H}{\partial t} = (M - S) - \nabla\cdot \mathbf{q}. \f]
-Within PISM this equation is handled by IceModel::massContExplicitStep().
+Within PISM this equation is handled by GeometryEvolution.
 Recall that \f$M-S\f$ is the mass balance added to the ice column per time.
 (It plays no further role here.)
 In the SIA case with zero basal sliding, the horizontal mass flux is
   \f[ \mathbf{q} = - D_{SIA} \nabla h, \f]
 where \f$D_{SIA}\ge 0\f$ is given next.
 Thus the mass continuity equation is \e diffusive.
 The diffusivity \f$D_{SIA}\f$ is a function of the ice geometry and the ice flow law.
 In the isothermal Glen power law (power \f$= n\f$) case we recall
   \f[ D_{SIA} = \Gamma H^{n+2} |\nabla h|^{n-1} \tag{siadiffusivity} \f]